 Even though diet is definitely the most important thing for weight loss in both seniors and younger people, exercise and activity are an important part of the puzzle.
 You need a caloric deficit (eat less than you burn) to achieve weight loss, this is a scientific fact that some people seem to refuse.

-On the other hand you need to eat enough to get enough nutrients and energy to keep your metabolism functioning.
-Unfortunately as we age, our metabolism slows down and the amount of calories we burn drops significantly.
+On the other hand, you need to eat enough to get enough nutrients and energy to keep your metabolism functioning.
+Unfortunately, as we age, our metabolism slows down and the number of calories we burn drops significantly.
 This can lead to a situation where you have to eat an unhealthily low amount of food to achieve a caloric deficit.

-Most forms of low intensity is also very easy on the joints, so you can do it for extended periods of time even if you have join issues.
-Especially low intensity swimming is good for this.
+Most forms of low intensity are also very easy on the joints, so you can do it for extended periods of time even if you have joint issues.
+Especially low-intensity swimming is good for this.

-Low intensity cardio doesn’t have to consist of a specific sport or exercise, it can be anything that makes you active like hiking, yard work, gardening, home improvement etc. The important thing is to find something that you enjoy doing for extended period of time and gets your blood moving.
+Low-intensity cardio doesn’t have to consist of a specific sport or exercise, it can be anything that makes you active like hiking, yard work, gardening, home improvement, etc. The important thing is to find something that you enjoy doing for an extended period of time and gets your blood moving.

 Exercises for older adults to lose weight

 It’s important to remember that diet is the most important part of weight loss.
-You can reverse all the benefit you got form your exercise for fat loo by eating a single high calorie food like a doughnut.
+You can reverse all the benefits you got form your exercise for fat loss by eating a single high-calorie food like a doughnut.
 You will still get other beneficial effects form exercise but you really have to focus on your diet to lose fat.

 Strength training for seniors

 You should focus mainly in strength training to improve your overall health and metabolism as an overweight senior.
 To get started you should check out these resources: